Low-is/Lois_portfolio/index.md

 **UT Health Science Center | Biochemical Mechanisms in Medicine · June 2020 - June 2021**

 - Designed custom code from ImageJ-processed microscopy images to identify regions of interest capturing colocalized proteins for 100+ images, analyzing multi color channels to pinpoint and quantify protein interactions.
-- image processing with Python tools to enhance microscopy images, improving quality and contrast, identifying samples, annotating labels, and tailoring visuals for professional reporting.
+- Image processing with Python tools to enhance microscopy images, improving quality and contrast, identifying samples, annotating labels, and tailoring visuals for professional reporting.

 ---